Skip to main content

 Define locations and shapes

-A key feature of Alloy is the ability to visualise your assets on the map.
+A key feature of CausewayOne Asset Management is the ability to visualise your assets and tasks on the map.

-Therefore, all items have a standard Geometry attribute that can be populated with coordinate data to represent their location and shape.
-Use an item's Map section to view and edit its geometry.
+Therefore, all items have a standard Geometry attribute.
+It can store coordinate data that describes the item's location and shape.
+When viewing an item's details, the Map section lets you view and edit its geometry.
+Use the Geometry Editor to draw the geometry directly on the map or import coordinate data from elsewhere.

-Several types of geometry data can potentially be stored, ranging from a single point to complex polygons.
-An item's design determines which of these types are allowed to be set.
+Several types of geometry data can be stored, ranging from a single point to complex polygons.
+The item's design determines which of these types are allowed.
 By default, all geometry types are allowed on custom designs/interfaces created by your organisation.

-To limit a design/interface to one or more geometry types (or none at all), see Edit the design or interface.
+To limit the allowed geometry types of a design/interface (including none at all), see Edit the design or interface.

 Note